BbChip0103/KaggleBiatch/README.md

 * Stack them using xgboost, lightgbm and scikit-learn
 * Generate submission

-**It's in pre-alpha stage** bacause I abandoned Kaggle and only tried this code for Protein Competiton.
+**It's in pre-alpha stage** because I abandoned Kaggle [https://www.kaggle.com/heyt0ny](https://www.kaggle.com/heyt0ny) and only tried this code for Doodle Competiton.
 There are may be a lot of bugs.

 # Where is src code for Kaggle Speech Recognition Challenge?
 I refactored code from all Kaggle Competions, where I participated to make this repo.
 The code for Speech Recognition Challenge is in `speech_recognition_challenge` folder.
 It's really bad code, written on python2.
 So if I were you, I grabed the idea from `speech_recognition_challenge` but cloned the clean code from `src`.